pablop94/django-easy-drf/README.md

 # django-easy-drf

-A package that makes for you the repetitive work of creating Serializers, ViewSets and urls for django rest framework.
+A package that makes for you the repetitive work of creating Serializers, ViewSets and URLs for django rest framework.

 ## Installation
 On a virtualenv run: